 Unemployed are allowed and lenders must offer a 12 month forbearance assistance.When the borrower is employment or the 13th month, borrower is evaluated for HAMP eligibility.
 This assistance now includes borrowers of property that secured by tenant-occupied or a vacant property

 Debt to monthly mortgage ratio does not affect consideration for assistance

-Defaulted HAMP 1 or HAMP loan modification are to be considered for UP assistance
+Defaulted HAMP 1 or HAMP loan restructuring are to be considered for UP assistance

-Eligibility for borrowers who received a modification under HAMP Tier 1. and weren’t successful are eligible to apply for HAMP 2 modification after 12 months
+Eligibility for borrowers who received a restructuring under HAMP Tier 1. and weren’t successful are eligible to apply for HAMP 2 restructuring after 12 months

 Borrowers must have a debt-to-income ratio less than 25% or greater than 42%

-A requirement that there is 10% or more reduction in monthly principal and interest payments after modification
+A requirement that there is 10% or more reduction in monthly principal and interest payments after restructuring

 The Net Present Value for HAMP Tier 2 has been revised as well so that more homeowners could qualify for assistance

-Loan modifications and programs under HAMP and the MHAProgram are as follows:
+Loan restructurings and programs under HAMP and the MHAProgram are as follows: